ReenigneArcher/facebook-post-action/README.md

 1. Go to the [Graph API Explorer][3].
 2. Select the application you want to get the access token for (in the "Facebook App" drop-down menu, not the "My Apps" menu).
 3. Click "Get Token" > "Get User Access Token".
-4. In the "Add a Permission" drop-down, search and check "pages_manage_posts" and "pages_show_list".
+4. In the "Add a Permission" drop-down, search and check "pages_manage_posts", "pages_show_list", and "publish_to_groups".
 5. Click "Generate Access Token".
 6. Grant access from a Facebook account that has access to manage the target page.
 Note that if this user loses access the final, never-expiring access token will likely stop working.